camilouribebotta/visual-essays/docs/help.md

 A visual essay is a simply a plain text file that is rendered as an interactive web page.
 The visual elements and interactive features are enabled through simple HTML tags that are added to the text.
 These tags are described in the [essay markup](#essay-markup) section of this document.

-Multiple essays may be combined to create a web site
+Multiple essays may be combined to create a web site with site-wide headers,

 ### Custom Components

 ### Custom Site Configuration
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTI3OTEwMzYyOSwxOTYxMjk2MDcxLDUyNj
+eyJoaXN0b3J5IjpbLTQ4NzU3MTUzNCwxOTYxMjk2MDcxLDUyNj
 M0Nzc4MywtODAwOTE3MjM5LDU0OTk1MzQ4NSwxMjcyOTg4NzA2
 LC0xNDM0NzE3NDkyLC0xODg2NTE0ODI2LDEyODUxMDQ4MjMsLT
 E1ODg4NTkwOTMsMjA0OTkyMjQyNiwtMTk3OTg1Njk4LC05Njc4